Lalalaconcerto/Birdmood-Dissertation/README.md

 ### Physical map:

+The physucal maps are shown [here](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Bird%20emotion%20notification%20device/Physical%20map).

 ### **Enclosure:**

 The body of this device is made of wood.
 The screen of this device is made made from a piece of acrylic and a piece of black cardboard.
 You can use laser cutter to cut material.
-The design sketch is shown in ww.
+The design sketches are shown [here](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Bird%20emotion%20notification%20device/Enclosure%20design).

 ### **Circuit Diagram**:

+ The circuit diagram is shown [here](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Bird%20emotion%20notification%20device/Circuit%20Diagram%20LED).